decentraland/governance/.github/pull_request_template.md

     - [ ]  Preview link if it’s a customer facing issue
 - [ ] **Documentation**
     - [ ] README updated
-    - [ ] New API changes are properly documented
+    - [ ] New API changes are documented
 - [ ] **Accessibility**
     - [ ] UI changes are accessible